What is the Average Personal Injury Settlement in Texas?

 Calculating the “average” personal injury settlement is difficult.
 Every injury case relies on the specifics of that case: what injuries were sustained, how the injuries occurred, who the victims are, and who the defendants are.
 However, there are some general trends and specific examples of recovery we can use to explain the outcomes of various personal injury cases.
-If you or a loved one was injured in Texas, consider taking your case to the Dallas personal injury lawyers at The Queenan Law Firm, P.C.
+If you or a loved one was injured in Texas, consider taking your case to an Arlington TX personal injury lawyer at The Queenan Law Firm, P.C.

 Calculating Personal Injury Awards in Texas

 To understand how much you may be entitled to in a Texas personal injury lawsuit, it is important to understand what elements go into the damage calculations.
 There are multiple types of damages, some of which overlap.
 First, “compensatory” damages typically compensate you for some direct harm, such as reimbursing you for medical expenses.
 Some damages are “economic” in that they deal with money.
 This could also include paying you back for medical expenses, as well as paying lost wages.
 Other damages are “noneconomic,” because they compensate you for issues that you cannot put a price tag on, such as your pain and suffering or the loss of a loved one.

 There are many specific damages in a personal injury case.
 The most common are damages for medical expenses, lost wages, and pain and suffering.
 Any medical expenses caused by the injury or accident can be reimbursed.
 If you missed work because of your injury, any of those lost wages in the past or going forward can be reimbursed.
 Lastly, you may be entitled to direct payments for your pain and discomfort.
 There are also other damages, such as damages for:

 - “Loss of consortium” if your spouse is injured;

 - Loss of counsel, companionship, or other damages if a loved one dies;

 - Grief counseling; and

 - Any other harms directly tied to the injury.